jadecobra/python_tdd_exercises/CLASSES.md

         a_boolean = None
     ```
-    the terminal updates show an [AssertionError](./04_ASSERTION_ERROR.md)
+    the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md)
-- redefine the attribute to make the test pass
+- we redefine the attribute to make the test pass
     ```python